wongnata/PlayerDogModel/README.md

 - Custom overrides in config file to customize the [Verity-3rdPerson](https://thunderstore.io/c/lethal-company/p/Verity/3rdPerson/) camera in dog mode
 - Masks attach to the dog model head during possession
 - Belt bag position is adjusted to be useable (and kind of cute!) when pocketed in dog mode
+- Masked enemies spawned from dog players will use the dog model

 <details>